pierky/arouteserver/docs/LIVETESTS.rst

      docker network create --ipv6 --subnet=192.0.2.0/24 --subnet=2001:db8:1:1::/64 arouteserver

 3. Route server client instances used in live tests are based on BIRD 1.6.4, as well as the BIRD-based version of the route server used in built-in live tests; the ``pierky/bird:1.6.4`` image is expected to be found on the local Docker repository.
+Also, for OpenBGPD Portable edition tests, ``pierky/openbgpd:6.5p0`` must be there.
    Build the Docker image (or pull it from `Dockerhub <https://hub.docker.com/r/pierky/bird/>`_):

    .. code:: bash